Abdullah-N-A/holbertonschool-low_level_programming/singly_linked_lists/README.md

 SINGLY LINKED LIST OPERATIONS IN C

-This project covers essential operations on singly linked lists in C.
-You will learn how to print the list, calculate its length, add nodes at different positions, and properly free the list’s memory.

-FILES AND TASKS

-0. PRINT LIST
+0. Print list
-Print all elements from the head node to the end.

-1. LIST LENGTH
+Write a function that prints all the elements of a linked list.

+Prototype: size_t print_list(const list_t *h);

+The function should print each element’s string, or (nil) if the string is NULL.

-Calculate and return the number of nodes in the list.
+Returns the number of nodes in the list.

+1. List length

+Write a function that returns the number of elements in a linked list.

+Prototype: size_t list_len(const list_t *h);

+This function should traverse the list and count all the nodes.

-2. ADD NODE
+2. Add node

-Add a new node at the beginning of the list.
+Write a function that adds a new node at the beginning of a linked list.

-3. ADD NODE AT THE END
+Prototype: list_t *add_node(list_t **head, const char *str);

+Returns the address of the new element, or NULL if it failed.

+The new node should contain a copy of the string passed as an argument.

+3. Add node at the end

-Add a new node at the end of the list.
+Write a function that adds a new node at the end of a linked list.

+Prototype: list_t *add_node_end(list_t **head, const char *str);

+Returns the address of the new element, or NULL if it failed.

+The string should be duplicated and stored in the new node.

-4. FREE LIST
+4. Free list
-Free all memory allocated for the nodes to avoid leaks.

-SUMMARY

-This project helps you practice:

-Traversing linked lists.

-Counting nodes.

-Inserting nodes at beginning and end.

-Properly freeing allocated memory.
+Write a function that frees a linked list.

+Prototype: void free_list(list_t *head);

+This function should free all nodes and their strings.